 House prices rise and fall, but over the distance, it is assumed that you will make a profit on the sale.
 Compared to last year, house prices in the UK have risen by 6.8%.

 What does adding renewable technologies do to the value?
 Does going “green” have a positive influence?
-Indeed a recent article in the New York Times suggests that in the US, solar panels on homes do add value.
+A recent article in the New York Times suggests that in the US, solar panels on homes do add value.

 Renewable technologies like solar panels, biomass and heat pumps still constitute a significant investment for homeowners.
 The typical price for solar PV installation is between £6000-9000.

-To answer some of the concerns, a mortgage broker, a local estate agent and a letting agent who know the property market in Scotland provide some insight.
+To answer some concerns, a mortgage broker, a local estate agent and a letting agent who know the property market in Scotland provide some insight.

 The Mortgage Broker